 - Value / conv. (current model)

-These columns can be helpful if you’ve just changed your attribution model, and you want to get a sense of how it will affect your conversions data.
-You can compare these columns to your regular conversion tracking columns to see how your data would've differed if you'd been using the attribution model that you’ve now selected.
+These columns can be helpful if you've just changed your attribution model and you want to get a sense of how it will affect your conversion data.
+You can compare these columns to your regular conversion tracking columns to see how your data would've differed if you'd been using the attribution model that you've now selected.

-Like the regular 'Conversions' columns, these columns won’t include any conversion actions that you’ve chosen not to include in 'Conversions'.
+Like the regular 'Conversions' columns, these columns won't include any conversion actions that you've chosen not to mark as primary conversions.
 However, cross-device conversions are included by default.

-Bear in mind that these columns include data that isn’t affected by your attribution model selection, such as data from Display Network campaigns using pay for conversions billing.
+Keep in mind that these columns include data that isn't affected by your attribution model selection, such as data from Display Network campaigns using pay for conversions billing.